Blockchain, the future of IoT

 In the recent times, Internet of things (often known as IoT) is increasingly found in civilian and military contexts, ranging from Smart Cities to Internet-of-Military-Things and Internet-of-Battlefield-Things.
 But the chaotic growth of IoT will certainly introduce several challenges, including the challenges to identify, connect, secure and manage several devices.
 These challenges have posed threat to the current infrastructure underlying the internet and online services to support huge IoT ecosystems of the future.

-With too many devices connected to the internet, security and management is definitely a major concern.
+With more and more devices connected to the internet, security and management is definitely a major concern.
 Once the servers become overloaded and represent a single point of failure, the system becomes more vulnerable to cyber-attack.